GmrezaH/passgen/README.md

 # passgen

-# Ansible Playbook for Changing Root Passwords and Storing Them

 This Ansible playbook generates unique random passwords for the user of choice on multiple hosts, updates its password, and stores the generated passwords in a file on the Ansible control machine.

 ## Requirements